 A backup of the entire system is the best strategy against hardware problems, software issues, and malware that can not only damage but also corrupt main files.
 If you don’t create the backup regularly then you can lose important documents, photos, very important custom configurations, or other things that you may have spent many hours making or setting up by mistakes or online threats like ransomware and malware.

-On Windows 10, you can make back up by using a different method.
-You can range files from manually copying files from internal hard-drive to external storage, storing files on OneDrive or another cloud service, to using a third-party backup tool.
+On Windows 10, you can make a backup by using a different method.
+Also, you can do the system restore for Windows which will help you to get back to the previous stable state if anything goes wrong.
+You can range files from manually copying files from internal hard drive to external storage, storing files on OneDrive or another cloud service, to using a third-party backup tool.
 If you don’t want to use a third-party solution, then you can use the Windows default backup system facility.

 How to Backup Files on Windows 10

-Windows 10’s File History is an easy way to create Backup settings and backing up your files.
-File History takes snapshots of files and stores on external storage either connected over micro or mini USB or your home connected network.
+Windows 10’s File History is an easy type of data backup way to create Backup settings and backing up your files.
+File History takes snapshots of files and stores them on external storage either connected over micro or mini USB or your home connected network.
 File history creates a library of the past version of documents and you can easily recover if you want.
 You can also use an external hard drive, backup media, or cloud storage if backing up on the system is inconvenient.
+We also suggest you archive your data and large important files and store them in a safe storage device.

 Windows 10’s File History is an essential part of a file backup strategy, but it’s only one part.
 You had your files in three places: